-Home of the third most titled club in French football history, the pretty Loire-side regional capital of Nantes has produced some of the greatest players in the game.
+Home to one of the most titled clubs in French football history, the pretty Loire-side regional capital of Nantes has produced some of the greatest players in the game.

 No fiery Marseille or gritty St-Étienne, Nantes has been represented by FC Nantes since 1943.
-Winners of the French title at least once every decade since the 1960s, FC Nantes is where stars such as Marcel Desailly and Didier Deschamps have come through the ranks.
+Winners of the French title eight times, FC Nantes is where stars such as Marcel Desailly and Didier Deschamps have come through the ranks.

 Though without any silverware since 2001, Les Canaris are at least back in the top flight, promotion achieved in 2013.

 Seventy years before, FC Nantes had been formed from an amalgamation of five local clubs.
 Meeting several times in city-centre cafés in the spring of 1943 during the Nazi occupation, club representatives, including the influential Marcel Saupin and Jean Le Guillou, agreed on the principles and logistics of creating a single football club.
 Both Saupin and Le Guillou were later tainted for their collaboration with the Nazis – Le Guillou lived in exile for several years after the war.

 The main amateur outfit involved was long established St-Pierre de Nantes, who provided the key players when newly formed FC Nantes achieved second-division status shortly after the war.

 The arrival in the early 1960s of half-back Jean-Claude Suaudeau and defender Robert Budzynski transformed FC Nantes forever.
 ‘Coco’ Suaudeau would be associated with Nantes for nearly four decades, two as coach when he propagated the so-called Nantes style of play; Budzynski would become sporting director, the first in the French game, for 35 years.

 As players, they provided the backbone for a tactically fluid side quick to adopt 4-2-4 and win the first two of the club’s eight titles.